Tito Puente & His Orchestra

 The Bitter Suite

-Purson (named for a variety of demon) are led by Ros(al)ie Cunningham, whose vaguely Grace Slick-esque vocals, early '70s-styled guitar work and period influences dominate their sound.
+Purson (named for a variety of demon) were led by Ros(al)ie Cunningham, whose vaguely Grace Slick-esque vocals, early '70s-styled guitar work and period influences dominate their sound.
 Snapped up by Rise Above (to no-one's surprise), their debut, 2013's The Circle & the Blue Door, sits at a point perfectly balanced between hard rock, psych and wyrd folk, many of its tracks covering all three bases simultaneously.
 Comparisons have been made with the likes of Black Widow and Coven, but Purson are heavier than those outfits ever were, material like the superb Spiderwood Farm and Mavericks And Mystics cranking it up further than those outfits ever dared (though not, by modern standards, that far).
 Other highlights include the folky Sailor Wife's Lament, the amusingly-titled Well Spoiled Machine and the vaguely Sabbath-esque Sapphire Ward; to be honest, there isn't a bad track here, which isn't something you can say of too many albums these days.

 Rosie plays my M400 on most tracks, with a flute melody and chordal strings on opener Wake Up Sleepy Head, Crimson-esque strings on The Contract, violas (I think; you'd have thought I'd know my own tapes by now, wouldn't you?) and flutes on Sailor Wife's Lament, a heavily-reverbed something (oboe?
 French horn?) and strings on Tempest And The Tide, an exceedingly brief solo flute part at the end of Mavericks And Mystics, strings in fifths on Well Spoiled Machine, little string swells in Sapphire Ward, background strings and a flute melody on Rocking Horse and, finally, chordal strings on closer Tragic Catastrophe.
 Does that make this a full-blown Mellotron Album?
 I think it does, with some excellent music into the bargain.

 After leaving Rise Above, it's taken the band three years to follow up with 2016's Desire's Magic Theatre, although, I have to say, a slight lack of joie de vivre might be detectable in places, at least compared to its predecessor.
 Highlights include the rolling title track, the suitably Hendrixy Electric Landlady (old joke, though) and the bit in The Bitter Suite where everyone goes mad simultaneously, while the vaguely glammy Mr. Howard kicks off like the bastard child of Blackfoot Sue's Standing In The Road, which is no bad thing.
-Rosie plays my Mellotron again, with what amounts to a flute solo on the opening title track, vibes on Electric Landlady and Dead Dodo Down, a heavily psychedelic, phased string line on The Window Cleaner, strings on Mr. Howard and chordal flutes and strings on I Know and The Bitter Suite (although the cellos on both sounds real), and is that brass on The Bitter Suite?
+Rosie plays my Mellotron again, with what amounts to a flute solo on the opening title track, vibes on Electric Landlady and Dead Dodo Down, a heavily psychedelic, phased string line on The Window Cleaner, strings on Mr. Howard and chordal flutes and strings on I Know and The Bitter Suite (although the cellos on both sounds real) and is that brass on The Bitter Suite?
 Another good effort, then, though perhaps with fewer highlights than before.
 Worth hearing, though.

 Pussy Plays (1969, 35.53) ***½/½Come Back June